rdmorganiser/rdmo-catalog/README.md

 Use the same order when importing over the RDMO web interface.

-Please note that the master branch will only work with the latest version of RDMO.
+Please note that the main branch will only work with the latest version of RDMO.
 If you need the xml files for an older version, please browse the releases or contact us.

 To indent the XML files use: